RCI Continuing Educational Credit

 Matthew Copeland, PE | Gorman Richardson Lewis Architects, Hopkinton, MA

-Matthew Copeland is the director of his firm.
+Matthew Copeland is the director of building envelope sciences at his firm.
 He has presented at RCI, IRE, Build Boston, and the Urban Green Council.
 His written work has appeared in The Construction Specifier and RCI’s Convention Proceedings.

 With all the outside forces affecting building construction design, such as the International Code Council, economic changes, and green standards, to name a few, it is no wonder that some decking material has conflicted with interfacing of the roofing assemblies.
 Though these materials are permitted by the building code, the failure of the material to hold a fastener or adhesive for roofing can jeopardize the expected performance of the roofing assembly.
 To avoid concerns about long-term performance, it is important to understand the types of decking materials, their limitations, and how to improve architectural specification wording to meet code.